What Is Instant Dry Rice?

 - Consistency: Every serving is identical - no overcooked or undercooked rice.
 Critical for multi-outlet chains.

 - No cold chain: Ambient shelf-stable.
 Store and ship like any dry goods.
+Frozen rice can't match this.

 - Labour savings: HoReCa kitchens eliminate rice cooking entirely.
 Just add hot water.